What Causes Facet Syndrome?

 - Pain when standing for long periods of time

 - Increased pain when sitting or riding in your car for long periods of time

 How Is Facet Syndrome Diagnosed?

 Proper diagnosis starts with an experienced doctor.
 Facet Syndrome symptoms overlap with several types of disorders.
 Accurately diagnosing the correct source of your pain is critical to successful treatment.

 - Firstly, with a thorough clinical examination

-- Including a complete health history, analysis of your symptoms, and physical examination
+- Secondly, including a complete health history, analysis of your symptoms, and physical examination

 - Testing may include x-rays, MRI and/or CT scans

 - Lastly, these advanced diagnostic techniques ensure that the source of pain is pinpointed